-The SEC Whistleblower Program Rewards Whistleblowers For Reporting Violations of The Securities Laws and The Foreign Corrupt Practices Act
+The SEC Whistleblower Program Rewards Whistleblowers For Reporting Violations of the Securities Laws

 EXPERIENCE IS IMPORTANT

-If you choose to blow the whistle on, among other things, violations of the federal securities laws, the attorneys at Bernstein Liebhard LLP will help you report the wrongdoing, and assist you in complying with any regulations adopted by the SEC under the Dodd-Frank Act.
+If you choose to blow the whistle on violations of the federal securities laws, the attorneys at Bernstein Liebhard will help you navigate the SEC Whistleblower Program to ensure that you comply with the program’s requirements and avail yourself of the program’s anti-retaliation protections.
 Contact Michael S. Bigin or Laurence J. Hasson for more information.